-Basic loss per share of common stock is computed by dividing net loss attributable to common stockholders by the weighted average number of shares of common stock outstanding for the period.
-Diluted net loss per share is calculated by adjusting the weighted-average number of shares outstanding for the dilutive effect of common stock equivalents outstanding for the period, determined using the treasury-stock method.
-Diluted loss per share excludes, when applicable, the potential impact of stock options, unvested shares of restricted stock awards, and common stock warrants because their effect would be anti-dilutive due to our net loss.
-Gains on warrant liabilities are only considered dilutive when the average market price of the common stock during the period exceeds the exercise price of the warrants.
+Basic loss per share of Common Stock is computed by dividing net loss by the weighted average number of shares of Common Stock outstanding for the period.
+Diluted net loss per share is calculated by adjusting the weighted-average number of shares outstanding for the dilutive effect of Common Stock equivalents outstanding for the period, determined using the treasury-stock method.
+Diluted loss per share excludes, when applicable, the potential impact of stock options, unvested shares of restricted stock awards, and Common Stock warrants because their effect would be anti-dilutive due to our net loss.
+Gains on warrant liabilities are only considered dilutive when the average market price of the Common Stock during the period exceeds the exercise price of the warrants.
 Since the Company had a net loss in each of the periods presented, basic and diluted net loss per common share are the same.